 Related: 10 Reasons Why Boundaries Don’t Work

-Many of us only discover that we need a particular boundary until after we have repeated experiences that we do not like.
+Many of us only discover that we need a particular boundary after we have repeated experiences that we do not like.
 This could be after a day or after two years.
 It does not matter.
 I suggest that you say something that: